Swarthout v. Cooke, 562 U.S. 2011

 Greenholtz v.
 Inmates for Nebraska Penal and Correctional Complex.
 1979

-The Supreme Court of the United States held that an offender received adequate process when he was allowed an opportunity to be heard and was provided a statement of the reasons why parole was denied.
+The Supreme Court of the United States held that an inmate received adequate process when he was allowed an opportunity to be heard and was provided a statement of the reasons why parole was denied.
 The Constitution does not require more.

 Burnette v.
 Fahey, 687 F.3d.
 171. 2012

-The Fourth Circuit Court of Appeals affirmed the district court’s dismissal of offender appellants’ complaint as the complaint failed to set forth sufficient facts to establish a plausible entitlement to relief under either a due process or ex post facto theory.
+The Fourth Circuit Court of Appeals affirmed the district court’s dismissal of inmate appellants’ complaint as the complaint failed to set forth sufficient facts to establish a plausible entitlement to relief under either a due process or ex post facto theory.
 Because the decision to grant parole is a discretionary one, a prisoner cannot claim entitlement and therefore a liberty interest in release.
 There is no protected liberty interest in the exercise of discretion.

 Gagnon v.
 Scarpelli, 411 U.S. 778.
 1973